 BUT we always let some grow and grow and grow to see if we can beat our record.
 It’s a fun opportunity for hands on maths, estimating, measuring and weighing.

 And it’s fun taking a real whopper into school harvest festival.

-And if – like me – you’ve got a picky eater they’ll turn their nose up at most of them!
+Now obviously there are loads of ways to cook zucchini but if – like me – you’ve got a picky eater they’ll turn their nose up at them.

 So you will be able to use up even the biggest glut of zucchinis from your garden …